Sōfuku-ji (Gifu)

 Sōfuku-ji (崇福寺) is a Buddhist temple located in Gifu, Gifu Prefecture, Japan.
 The temple has strong ties to both Saitō Dōsan and Oda Nobunaga.
 Gifu's Sōfuku-ji is famed throughout Japan for both the number of monks it produces and for its "Blood Ceiling".
 Shortly after its founding, it was also known as Kōsai-ji (弘済寺), but that name is no longer used.
 It is also one of the Mino Thirty-three Kannon.

 History

 Sōfuku-ji was originally built during the Kamakura period.
 However, because it suffered from much deterioration, Saitō Toshimasa moved and rebuilt the temple in 1511.
 In 1517, he gave it its current name.
 According to other stories, though, it was originally built in 1469, by Toki Shigeyori and Saitō Nagahiro, and it was officially opened in 1493.

-When Oda Nobunaga moved into Gifu in 1567, he claimed Sōfuku-ji as his family temple.
-After Nobunaga and his son, Nobutada, died during the Incident at Honnō-ji in 1582, many of their personal treasures were moved to the temple.
+When Oda Nobunaga moved to Gifu in 1567, he made Sōfuku-ji the family temple of the Oda clan after mourning for Kitsuno, Nobunaga's concubine and the birth mother of his heir, Nobutada.